dfin-ai/dfinsell-payment-gateway/readme.txt

 Visit the DFin website and log in to your account.
 Navigate to Developer Settings to generate or retrieve API keys.

 == Changelog ==

+= 1.0.11 Beta =
+* Resolved an blank screen issue when click on pay for now buuton on order history Page.
+* Special characters validation when click pay now button checkout page.

 = 1.0.10 =
 * Resolved an issue where buttons were overlapping on the checkout page, ensuring a smoother and more user-friendly experience.